Japanese curry

 Along with the sauce, a wide variety of vegetables and meats are used to make Japanese curry.
 The basic vegetables are onions, carrots, and potatoes.
 Beef, pork, and chicken are the most popular meat choices.
 Katsu curry is a breaded deep-fried cutlet (tonkatsu; usually pork or chicken) with Japanese curry sauce.

-In the UK, katsu curry is sometimes applied to any type of Japanese curry.

-Overview

-Curry originates in Indian cuisine and was brought to Japan from India by the British.
-The Imperial Japanese Navy adopted curry to prevent beriberi, and now the Japan Maritime Self-Defense Force's Friday menu is curry.
-It is also nutritious, and easy to cook in mass quantity.
+Curry originates in Indian cuisine and was introduced to Japan by the British.
+Since the introduction of curry, it was reinvented to suit Japanese tastes and ingredients.
+Japanese curry has little resemblance to curries from other regions.
+The dish has changed and been adapted so much since its introduction that it stands on its own as uniquely Japanese.
+The combination of sweet, sticky Japanese short-grain rice with a thickened curry sauce has led to the unique evolution of Japanese curry.
 The dish became popular and available for purchase at supermarkets and restaurants in the late 1960s.
-Since the introduction of curry, it was reinvented to suit Japanese tastes and ingredients.
-Japanese curry has little resemblance to curried dishes from other regions.
-It was changed and adapted so much that it stands on its own as uniquely Japanese.
 It is so widely consumed that it can be called a national dish.